monomelodies/monad/docs/components/index.md

-Monad works with the concept of 'modules', both in the ES6-sense as well as the Angular-sense.
+We saw earlier how Monad works with the concept of 'modules', both in the ES6-sense as well as the Angular-sense.
+Let's dive into that a bit further.
 You can think of a module as 'an option that shows up in the (main) menu', although technically it is not required to actually expose modules in any menu.

+> To differentiate between AngularJS and ES6 modules, Monad refers to them as
+> "components" instead.

 ## Setup
 First, create a folder somewhere that will contain all your module's files.
 This isn't strictly required by Monad, but it makes your code more reusable since a module's folder can be picked up and placed in another project easily.

-So, for our fictional module `FooBar` we make a folder `foobar` under `admin` to place all our files in.
+So, for our fictional module `Foo` we make a folder `foo` under `admin` to place all our files in.
 By convention, we create an entry point called `angular.js` here which hooks everything up to our Angular module:

     // foobar/angular.js
     "use strict";

-    angular.module('foobar', ['ng']); // <- define custom stuff here
+    monad.module('foobar', 'foo'); // <- define custom stuff here

-> The dependency on `ng` is 'to be on the safe side'.
-It should be automatic,
-> but in our experience isn't always injected by Angular.
-Since it can't hurt to
-> explicitly depend on it, just do it already.
-It might save you some head
-> scratching.
+Note that we're still naming our application `foobar`.

 ## Managers
 A core concept in a Monad admin is the `Manager`.
 A "manager" is like a super